7/7 WOUNDED HEARTS: SBU

 or the Southern Baptist Convention?

-Yes/No to each item a - m in Question 27.
+to each item a

 Question 29

-29. If a pastor, church official, leader or
+29. If a pastor,

 employee, deacon, or other church agent associated